darrendao/procmon/README.md

         puts "This process sure is busy!"
       end
     end

+    # You can have multiple checks in one process block
+    Procmon.process("Mail") do |process|
+      process.checks :cpu_usage, :above => 90 do
+        puts "This process sure is busy!"
+      end
+      process.checks :mem_usage, :above => 500.megabytes do
+        puts "Nom nom nom.
+I'm eating up all of the memory." end
+    end

     # Would be nice if we can do this as well
     # Procmon.process("Mail") do |process|